LexyZhu/GDCUnet/README.md

 ## Prepare Dataset

-We perform experiments on a public rentinal vessel reference dataset [CHASEDB1](https://researchdata.kingston.ac.uk/96/), which is made available by Kingston Univesity, London in collaboration with St. George's University of London.
-The dataset is shown in the following form:
+We perform experiments on a public rentinal vessel reference dataset [CHASEDB1](https://researchdata.kingston.ac.uk/96/), the dataset directory should look like this:

     |--inputs
         |--images